Ice-and-Rock/TradesMin/InitialArcitecture.md

 Includes the different components of the front end to render the data fetched in the app
 - examples include ```inventoryList.tsx``` and ```userList.tsx```

+UPDATE - 5/3/24
+- Look into the note keeping systems recently discussed at work.
+    - Needs to be cross-platform with iOS and Android ⚡️